Cinematic Star Citizen scene representing performance optimization and smooth gameplay

 3 Disable overlays while testing (Discord / NVIDIA / AMD) Overlays hook rendering and can spike frame-time.
 Compare frame pacing in the same spot.

-4 Repeat the same route 2–3 times before judging Streaming + shader caching can look worse on the first run.
-Later runs should feel smoother in the same route.
+4 Repeat the same city run 2–3 times before judging Streaming + shader caching can look worse on the first run.
+Later runs should feel smoother in the same area.

 Official help: out-of-memory + pagefile